Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in a Spherically Symmetric Background

+which scales as that of a CFT.
 It is worth discussing the behavior of the general solution in Eq.~\eqref{P11*} for some particular values of the coupling constants $\alpha_i$.
 By setting $\alpha_2 = 0$, the standard 5-dimensional Einstein gravity with cosmological constant is recovered, while in the limit $\alpha_1=0$ Eqs.~\eqref{P11*} and~\eqref{Q11*} reduce to Eqs.~\eqref{SOLPURGBP} and~\eqref{SOLPURGBQ} (with a proper rescaling of the integration constant $c_1$).
 By neglecting the cosmological constant (\emph{i.e.} setting $\alpha_0 = 0$), the result can be simplified and two different solutions can be analytically found.
 They read

 Both solutions share the same horizon, namely

 so that the corresponding Bekenstein--Hawking entropy is

 which behaves differently than that of a CFT, having neglected the cosmological constant $\alpha_0$.